emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/09-raster-structure.md

 HARV_dsmCrop_info <- capture.output(
   describe("data/NEON-DS-Airborne-Remote-Sensing/HARV/DSM/HARV_dsmCrop.tif")
 )

+# If you are getting an error, check your file path:
+# You might need change your file path to:
+# "data/2009586/NEON-DS-Airborne-Remote-Sensing/HARV/DSM/HARV_dsmCrop.tif"
 ```

 Each line of text that was printed to the console is now stored as an element of